Pence-Harris debate to unfold as Trump recovers from virus

 The debate is unlikely to be a repeat of the chaotic debate between Trump and Biden last week.

-Pence is eager to focus on what he and Trump see as the Democrats’ too-liberal policies, but it may be difficult to shift the conversation away from the Republican administration’s uneven handling of the pandemic.
-Pence serves as chair of the president’s coronavirus task force, which has failed to implement a comprehensive national strategy even as Trump himself recovers from the disease and the national death toll surges past 210,000 with no end in sight.
+Pence is eager to seize on the Democrats’ liberal policies, but it may be difficult to shift the conversation away from the Republican administration’s uneven handling of the pandemic.
+Pence serves as chair of the president’s coronavirus task force, which has failed to implement a comprehensive national strategy even as Trump himself recovers from the disease and the national death toll surges past 210,000 with no clear end in sight.

-Biden has raised questions about whether he will participate in next week’s scheduled debate with Trump, telling reporters on Tuesday: “I think if he still has COVID, then we shouldn’t have a debate.”
+Biden has raised questions about whether he will participate in his next scheduled debate with Trump, telling reporters on Tuesday: “I think if he still has COVID, then we shouldn’t have a debate.”

 The vice president is a 61-year-old former Indiana governor and ex-radio host, an evangelical Christian known for his folksy charm and unwavering loyalty to Trump.

 Harris is a 55-year-old California senator, the daughter of a Jamaican father and an Indian mother.
-She is also a former prosecutor whose pointed questioning of Trump’s appointees and court nominees helped make her a Democratic star.
+She is also a former prosecutor whose pointed questioning of Trump’s appointees and court nominees and cool charm on the campaign trail made her a Democratic star.

 She will make history as the first Black woman to appear in a vice presidential debate.
 Democrats hope the historic nature of her candidacy will help energize key groups of likely Democratic voters — African Americans and young people, in particular — who have shown less excitement for Biden.